codekitchen/dinghy/README.md

 ## caveats

-Containers won't be able to `chmod` on volumes shared via NFS.
+Containers won't be able to `chown` on volumes shared via NFS.
 This prevents the official postgres docker image from working with an NFS volume, you'll need to use a docker volume local to the VM instead.
 I'm looking for ways to fix this.